Moving to Scranton, Pennsylvania: What You Need to Know

 Which neighborhoods in Scranton suit different lifestyles?

-Scranton has diverse neighborhoods catering to various preferences.
+Scranton has different neighborhoods catering to various preferences.
 West Scranton is known for its residential feel, making it ideal for families.
 Downtown Scranton offers a more urban lifestyle with access to cultural amenities and nightlife.

 • West Scranton: Family-friendly, residential